jweyn/MOS-X/README.md

 - There is built-in functionality for building a model that predicts a time series of hourly temperature, relative humidity, wind speed, and rain for the forecast period in addition to the daily values.
 While handy to get an idea of the temporal variation of predicted weather, it actually has limited use, and makes the pickled model file much larger.
 - Rain forecasting is difficult for an ML model.
 Rain values are highly non-normally distributed.
 There is the option to use a post-processor model, which is another random forest, trained on the distribution of output from the base model's trees.
 It improves rain forecast a little, particularly by doing a better job of predicting 0 on sunny days.
+- Rain forecasting can now be done in three different ways: `quantity`, which is the standard prediction of an actual daily rain total, `pop`, or the probability of precipitation, and `categorical`, which uses the MOS categories.